nodejs/node/doc/api/esm.md

 Only the CLI argument for the main entry point to the program can be an entry point into an ESM graph.
-Dynamic import can also be used with the flag `--harmony-dynamic-import` to create entry points into ESM graphs at run time.
+Dynamic import can also be used with the flag `--harmony-dynamic-import` to create entry points into ESM graphs at runtime.

 ### Unsupported